projet-m2-siris-unistra/chatalk/blog/content/blog/protocols-conception/index.md

 #### Init messages

-- From clients to the server:
+From clients to the server:

     - SignIn : with the username and the password,
-  - SignOut,
+    - SignOut
     - SignUp : with the username, password and the email adress.

-- From the server to clients:
+From the server to clients:

-  - SignedIn,
+    - SignedIn
-  - SignedOut,
+    - SignedOut
-  - SignedUp : it can pass and the user will get his user_id, but it can also fail, the user has to retry then,
+    - SignedUp : it can pass and the user will get his userId, but it can also fail.
+It it fails the user has to retry.
-  - SendInfo : this message is send after a signedIn or a SignedUp message.
-It will contain other users informations as well as conversations informations.
+    - SendInfo : this message is send after a SignedIn or a SignedUp message.
+It will contain other user informations as well as conversations informations.

 #### Security Messages